dpwiese/personal-website/content/posts/documentation.md

 $ pandoc doc.md -o doc.pdf
 ```

-For more about Pandoc check out the <a href="https://pandoc.org/MANUAL.html" target="_blank">Pandoc User’s Guide</a>.
+For more about Pandoc check out the [Pandoc User’s Guide](https://pandoc.org/MANUAL.html).

 ## Bibliography

 A bibliography, in the form of a `.bib` can be easily be included with Pandoc.
-To format the references, the <a href="https://citationstyles.org/" target="_blank">Citation Style Language</a> can be specified.
+To format the references, the [Citation Style Language](https://citationstyles.org/) can be specified.
-Thousands of CSL files can be found <a href="https://github.com/citation-style-language/styles" target="_blank">here</a>.
+Thousands of CSL files can be found [here](https://github.com/citation-style-language/styles).
 The following Pandoc options can be used to include the bibliography.

 ```bash {linenos=false}&nbsp;